gerarddiaz01/Introduction/README.md

 - 🧪 What I experimented with
 - 🧱 What I built and how
 - 💡 What I learned and improved
-- 🔁 What I’d do differently next time
+- 🔁 Which obstacles I encountered and how I pulled through

 I want my portfolio to reflect not just my skills, but my journey, my mindset, and the kind of developer I’m becoming.